perturbo-code/perturbo-workshop-2025/Hands-on3/README.md

 # Use 4 OMP threads:
 export OMP_NUM_THREADS=4
 ```
-Here I will be using the serial with OpenMP Docker version of Perturbo, but you are welcome to use the others.
+For this tutorial, I will be using the serial with OpenMP Docker version of Perturbo, but you are welcome to use other versions.

 ## Workflow for Polar Material: GaAs